-- Unavailability of Staff affecting business continuity: Resource planning and allocation is a critical component of making any business sustainable, and leave management is an important input in this process.
-Employers and managers must have visibility to their employees’ leave eligibility, status of leaves taken and outstanding, and their alignment with the applicable leave policy.
+Resource planning and allocation are critical components of making any business sustainable, and leave management is an important input in this process.
+Employers and managers must have visibility of their employees’ leave eligibility, the status of leaves taken and outstanding, and their alignment with the applicable leave policy.
 Only then can roles and projects be adequately staffed.
-Employees taking excess of unplanned leaves and more leaves than eligible, creates a staff shortage and is a hindrance to business continuity.
-In today’s fast-paced business world where the customer expects service as of yesterday, unavailability of staff can prove a lethal jab to the business, affecting its overall credibility.
+Employees taking excess unplanned leaves and more leaves than eligible creates a staff shortage and is a hindrance to business continuity.
+In today’s fast-paced business world where the customer expects service as of yesterday, the unavailability of staff can prove a lethal jab to the business, affecting its overall credibility.

-- Legal issues: The labor laws of every country outline certain leave dictates for employees, often varying depending on the nature of employment.
+The labor laws of every country outline certain leave dictates for employees, often varying depending on the nature of employment.
 Employers are supposed to comply with these laws.
-These days, we are seeing a greater variety of work arrangements i.e. full-time workers, part-time workers, remote workers, contract workers, consultants and so on.
-This raises the complexity of leave-compliance, making non-compliance a real risk for modern-day employers.
+These days, we are seeing a greater variety of work arrangements i.e. full-time workers, part-time workers, remote workers, contract workers, consultants, and so on.
+This raises the complexity of leave compliance, making non-compliance a real risk for modern-day employers.
 The cost-hit and reputation-hit of such employee-related non-compliance can be significantly damaging to organizations.
-Organizations must protect themselves from legal fall outs.
+Organizations must protect themselves from legal fallouts.

-- Employee morale: Mismanagement of leaves can have a direct impact on employee well being and morale.
-Employees who do not take enough leaves may face the brunt of overwork and stress due to misaligned work-life balance.
+Mismanagement of leaves can have a direct impact on employee well-being and morale.
+Employees who do not take enough leaves may face the brunt of overwork and stress due to a misaligned work-life balance.
 On the other hand, employees who take too much leave may indicate lower employee engagement levels and lower commitment, and act as a red flag for employee exits.
 Taking too many leaves within a team can also raise inter-team issues and conflicts.
 Managers and employees must therefore always know the actual state of leave utilization in real-time.
 Moreover, they must be encouraged to discuss any leave-related concerns openly.
-An employee tends to be happy when he or she gets leaves when he or she really needs it, as opposed to being denied leaves which are rightly due.
+An employee tends to be happy when he or she gets leaves when he or she really needs it, as opposed to being denied leaves that are rightly due.
 In fact, employee leave is considered to be an important personal issue and if employees do not get leave when they most need it, it leads to big-time demotivation and demoralization.
-Planning leaves in advance, tracking utilization in real time, and discussing needs openly are some of the way supervisors can grant leaves without negatively impacting the business output.
+Planning leaves in advance, tracking utilization in real-time, and discussing needs openly are some of the ways supervisors can grant leaves without negatively impacting the business output.

 The Role of HR in streamlining Leave Management